JDB03/TechWriting-Readme/README.md

 4. Other Notes:
    - When copying and pasting from the terminal in Ubuntu 22.04, you must use `ctrl` + `shift` + `c` and `ctrl` + `shift` + `v`.
 If you forget the `shift` it will print strange characters on either side of the text
+   - If you see `$` followed by a command of some kind, it means that this should be run in a terminal

 ## Setting Up GitHub